karaokemugen/karaokemugen-app/README.md

 ### Download

 To install, git clone this repository with the `--recursive` flag since it uses git submodules or download one of the available binaries for macOS or Windows on [Karaoke Mugen's website](http://mugen.karaokes.moe)

+### Config files and portability

+If a file named `portable` exists in the same directory as KM, it will seek its config files in a `app` folder from that directory.

+If that file does not exist, config files will be read from `~/KaraokeMugen/`.

+Portable mode is useful if you're storing Karaoke Mugen on a removeable media or an external hard drive.

 ### Required binaries